2025–26 Sacramento State Hornets men's basketball team

-The 2025–26 Sacramento State Hornets men's basketball team represents California State University, Sacramento during the 2025–26 NCAA Division I men's basketball season.
-The Hornets are led by first-year head coach Mike Bibby and play their home games at Hornet Pavilion in Sacramento, California as a member of the Big Sky Conference.
-This marks Sacramento State's first season playing at Hornet Pavilion, and also marks their final season as members of the Big Sky Conference before transitioning to the Big West Conference on July 1, 2026.
+The 2025–26 Sacramento State Hornets men's basketball team represented California State University, Sacramento during the 2025–26 NCAA Division I men's basketball season.
+The Hornets were led by first-year head coach Mike Bibby and played their home games at Hornet Pavilion in Sacramento, California as a member of the Big Sky Conference.
+This marked Sacramento State's first season playing at Hornet Pavilion, and also marked their final season as members of the Big Sky Conference before transitioning to the Big West Conference on July 1, 2026.

 Previous season

-The Hornets finished the 2025-26 season 7–25, 3–15 in Big Sky play to finish last in the conference.
+The Hornets finished the 2024-25 season 7–25, 3–15 in Big Sky play to finish last in the conference.
 As the 10-seed in the Big Sky Tournament they were defeated by 7-seed Weber State in the First round 70–83 to end their season.